-- The 'Draw Square' icon allows the user to draw a square on the map, to be used to define search area. - The 'Draw Polygon' icon allows the user to draw a polygon on the map, to be used to define search area. - The 'Remove Search Polygon' icon deletes the square or polygon areas of interest currently on the map. - The 'Edit Polygon' icon allows the user to manually edit the vertex coordinates of a search polygon. - The 'Copy Polygon to Clipboard' icon allows user to copy the vertex coordinates of a search polygon to clip board, to be copied to any text editor. - The 'Map Layer' icon allows the user to choose the base map to be used. - The 'Zoom in' icon allows to user to zoom in on the map.
-Note that this can also be done with the scroll wheel of the mouse. - The 'Zoom out' icon allows to user to zoom out on the map.
-Note that this can also be done with the scroll wheel of the mouse. - The 'Clear Map' icon removes all polygons from the map and resets the map to default extent.
+The 'Draw Square' icon allows the user to draw a square on the map, to be used to define search area.

+The 'Draw Polygon' icon allows the user to draw a polygon on the map, to be used to define search area.

+The 'Edit Polygon' icon allows the user to manually edit the vertex coordinates of a search polygon.

+The 'Copy Polygon to Clipboard' icon allows user to copy the vertex coordinates of a search polygon to clip board, to be copied to any text editor.

+The 'Map Layer' icon allows the user to choose the base map to be used.

+- The 'Zoom in' icon allows to user to zoom in on the map.
+Note that this can also be done with the scroll wheel of the mouse.

+The 'Zoom out' icon allows to user to zoom out on the map.
+Note that this can also be done with the scroll wheel of the mouse.

+The 'Clear Map' icon removes all polygons from the map and resets the map to default extent.